 You aren't going to snitch any of them.

 Not much chance of wandering off the road.

 Higher in the mountains.

 Higher still.
-For several days after this picture was taken, it was impossible to drive across to the other side.
+For several days after this picture was taken, the highway to the other side was closed.

 Back down on the Houaz, isolated villas hint at the presence of the city.

 Gardeners train plants to hug the inside of those walls by tying them up with strings held taut by rocks on the other side.

 Despite the love of gardens, roadside trees are pruned barbarously.